1

 Why don’t dreams make as much sense when I write them down?

+Dinner came and went two hours ago, and we’re still locked down.
+I spent the whole day lost in thought, reading through magazines, and listening to JJ ramble on about the drug game.
+Magazines are all JJ reads, so that’s all I’ve got right now.
+Library will be coming around next week and I can’t wait.
+I’ve always loved books and the one good thing about this jail is the massive library collection I’ve been told about.
 I’m already planning on rereading some of my favorite fantasy series.
 Robert Jordan’s Wheel of Time (Thank God for Brandon Sanderson.
 “Amen.”)
 Big phat books with tons of words, perfect for filling the hours.
 I mean days.
 I mean weeks.
 I mean months, I mean…

-“She’s on one; she could have let us out an hour ago,” JJ says, giving off the impression his time is being stolen from him.
+“She’s on one, she could have let us out an hour ago,” JJ says, giving off the impression his time is being stolen from him.
 “We still need to shower and you know they’re gonna be ice cold ’cause everyone else on this side of the jail will be showering first, taking all the hot water.”

 He’s actually got a point there.
-The showers are only hot in the early morning and lukewarm by the afternoon.
-Showering after dinner usually means a chilly shower, but now we’ll be shivering.
+The showers are only hot in the morning and lukewarm in the afternoon.
+Showering after dinner usually means a chilly shower, and now we’ll be shivering.
+Sixty seconds in hell is mandatory after how gross I feel being stuck in a bathroom for so many hours straight.

 I turn my head to look at the copper station for the millionth time.
-She must have at least 15 years on me, platinum-blonde hair pulled back tight in a ponytail, little square glasses like a librarian would wear, a hint of pink lipstick, and a slim figure sculpted from plenty of sweat and quick heartbeats.
+She must have at least fifteen years on me, platinum-blonde hair pulled back tight in a ponytail, little square glasses like a librarian would wear, a hint of pink lipstick, and a slim figure sculpted from plenty of sweat and quick heartbeats.

-She must have heard my thoughts, because out of nowhere she looks up from her work and looks straight in my direction.
+She must have heard my lusty thoughts, because out of nowhere she looks up from her work and looks straight in my direction.
 Her icy blue eyes… oh wait, that was used in Chapter 1.
 Ummm, her sapphire blue eyes… no, not dramatic enough.
-The electric lightning shooting out of her liquid spheres strikes me, causing the first two layers of my epidermis to react like a photon realizing it’s being observed, making follicles erect on the back of my nape, making… Way too much.
-Ugh… she gets blood pumping through my entire body.
+The electric lightning shooting out of her liquid spheres strike me, causing the first two layers of my epidermis to react like a photon realizing it’s being observed, making follicles erect on the back of my nape, making… Way too much.
+Ugh… she gets the blood pumping through my entire body.

 “Yo!” my celly sticks his face to the crack of the door and yells into the section, “Are we getting out tonight?”